- Reichenberger Str. 72A

 During my tenure, the team grew from 3 people to more than 20 developers and QA engineers, while we shifted the focus from primarily translating and customising our US-developed platform to a locally-led and developed system, better answering the demands of the Japanese business.

-Over the course of three years, we entirely re-engineered the main website and moved from a monolithic Ruby on Rails system to a multiple tiered microservices architecture employing Java and Node.JS REST back end services communicating with a fully responsive Angular.JS front end.
+Over the course of three years, we entirely re-engineered the main e-commerce website and moved from a monolithic Ruby on Rails system to a multiple tiered microservices architecture employing Java and Node.JS REST back end services communicating with a fully responsive Angular.JS front end.

 From an infrastructure point of view, while at the beginning the site was hosted on a static set of Solaris servers, we focused on optimising our hardware investment through the use of Linux and Linux containers, achieving dynamic optimisation of hardware resources through pseudo-virtualisation and automated deployments, and using third party services such as Amazon's EC2 and S3 when needed.